 I’m interested in the current culture of the violin craft, in the market as well as the plight of the individual craftsperson.
 I’m curious to explore how larger social and economic systems interact with and effect the way we think about ourselves and our field.
 If we are to accept that we are living in a kind of end stage of Neoliberal capitalism then we have to imagine that many of our structural, financial and cultural institutions as well as accepted realities are becoming obsolete as well.
 So many fundamental societal systems, such as policing, justice, business, politics and education, rely too heavily on unexamined principles and often times ineffective or corrupt practices.
 These state, private and cultural institutions continue to persist despite the fact that the concepts and practices behind them are clearly often unfair, failing, and destructive.
 As citizens fighting an increasingly losing battle to live the American dream, it is all too easy to get lost in the daily details of survival.
 Underlying issues and concepts often go unexamined in the rush of daily life and in the world of truncated digital discourse.
-There is a feeling that the world is changing around us, exactly how is unclear, but the sense of uneasiness and fear is palpable.
+There is a feeling that the world is changing around us, exactly how is unclear, and the sense of uneasiness and fear is palpable.

-If the very underpinnings of our economic system are betraying us, if it is truly creating a system where the benefits accrue to a terrifyingly small elite at the expense of the rest of us, if we are following all the rules yet still slipping backwards, where we work and work but cannot afford the cost of living, then surely it is time to look at the foundational meta issues rather than only focusing on fixing the end results.
+If the very underpinnings of our economic system are betraying us, if they are truly creating a system where the benefits accrue to a terrifyingly small elite at the expense of the rest of us, if we are following all the rules yet still slipping backwards, where we work and work but cannot afford the cost of living, then surely it is time to look at the foundational meta issues rather than only focusing on fixing the end results.
 We must see the changes for what they are: the consequences of a failing system and think rather than re-entrench – for we face real dangers.

 There is a concept in American capitalism that this is a culture of competition of new ideas, but that rings false.
 American institutions are more interested in business as usual.
 Cultural and economic power, here meaning mainly fame and wealth, trump any ideas of true, equal competition.
 Capitalism, at least is how it’s practiced now, seeks mainly to narrow and control people’s choices.
 So the true purpose of the free market is to prevent people from making choices except for those that are presented to them.
 This kind of consumer conditioning, where there is the illusion of choice without much consideration of why and what we feel driven to consume, creates an environment of unconscious, often times self-destructive, behavior.
 Noam Chomsky has said, “Markets are supposed to be based on informed consumers making rational choices…The point is to create uniformed consumers who will make irrational choices.
 That’s what advertising is all about.”